dojot/docker-compose/monitoring/README.md

 ```

 ```
-sudo systemctl restart docker
+sudo systemctl restart docker.service
 ```

 Since we are running Prometheus on localhost, in case we try to use the docker as localhost as well, Prometheus could understand that the metrics are inside the service itself (Prometheus) and then, could try to access port ``9323`` inside the Promethues container.
-To prevent this from happening we should use the default IP **172.17.0.1** of the **bridge** docker ``docker0``.
+To prevent this from happening we should use the default IP `172.17.0.1` of the **bridge** docker ``docker0``.

-Before running make sure that the ``docker0`` IP is really the default (172.17.0.1) with the following command:
+Before running make sure that the `docker0` IP is really the default (172.17.0.1) with the following command:

 ```
-ip addr show docker0
+ip address show dev docker0
 ```

 The output will be similar to the one shown below, the *IP* will normally appear on the third line after the term ``inet``: